lealbaugh/jvns-redesign/source/_posts/2013-12-16-day-43-hopefully-the-last-day-spent-fixing-linker-problems.markdown

 alternate title: "Hopefully the last day I spend all day trying to compile my code properly"

+(context: I'm working on writing an OS, and am experiencing a mysterious recurring bug.
+After many days, I have found the reason!)

 Today I went through the following: